qemu/qemu/docs/devel/atomics.rst

   sequential consistency.

-- in QEMU, ``qatomic_read()`` and ``qatomic_set()`` do not participate in the total ordering enforced by sequentially-consistent operations.
+- in QEMU, ``qatomic_read()`` and ``qatomic_set()`` do not participate in the ordering enforced by read-modify-write operations.
   This is because QEMU uses the C11 memory model.
 The following example is correct in Linux but not in QEMU: